 What Soft Skills Do Health Educator's Need?

-In addition to formal education and certification, one also needs certain soft skills, or personal qualities, to succeed in this occupation.
+In addition to formal education and certification, one also needs these soft skills, abilities with which you were born or acquired through life experiences, to succeed in this occupation:

-- Communication: Excellent listening and speaking skills allow health educators to understand their students' concerns and convey information to them.
+- Communication: Excellent listening and speaking skills will allow you to understand your students' concerns and convey information to them.

-- Interpersonal Skills: In addition to being able to listen and speak to people, you must be able to understand their non-verbal cues.
-You will also need the ability to persuade them and negotiate with them.
+- Interpersonal Skills: In addition to being able to listen and speak to people, it is vital to be able to understand their non-verbal cues.
+You must also know how to persuade them and negotiate with them.